A diagnosis of prostate cancer often comes as a shock for most men.

 Hormone therapy is also known as androgen deprivation.
 The goal of this type of treatment is to reduce levels of male hormones (androgens), in the body, or to stop them from affecting prostate cancer cells.

-There is mounting evidence of why surgery is not always the best treatment, so here are 5 powerful reasons why you should avoid prostate surgery…
+There is mounting evidence of why surgery is not always the best treatment, so here are 5 factors to consider before undergoing prostate surgery…

 1) It might not be necessary